t7hua/Alescontrela.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Contact: mail AT escontrela.me
+I'm a PhD student advised by [Pieter Abbeel](https://people.eecs.berkeley.edu/~pabbeel/) and [Ken Goldberg](https://goldberg.berkeley.edu/), and an intern at [Google Brain](https://research.google/teams/brain/), where I have worked for three years.
+I completed my undergrad at Georgia Tech, advised by [Frank Dellaert](https://dellaert.github.io/).
+My work is supported by the [NSF](https://www.nsfgrfp.org/) and the UC Berkeley Chancellor's Fellowship.

-I'm Alejandro, a 2nd year PhD student in the EECS program at UC Berkeley, advised by Pieter Abbeel and Ken Goldberg.
 I am broadly interested in reinforcement learning, unsupervised learning, and robotics.
-Specifically, my work focuses on extracting behavior priors for RL agents from internet data, making RL super sample efficient, and pushing robots to their limits.
-I also spend 20% of my time at Google Brain, where I help the Google Robotics team make robots more intelligent.
+Specifically, my work focuses on extracting behavior priors for RL agents from internet data, making RL super sample efficient, and leveraging large generative models as priors.

-I have interned at Google Brain 6 times, and completed my undergraduate education at Georgia Tech, advised by <a href='https://dellaert.github.io/'>Frank Dellart</a>.
-My work is supported by the <a href='https://www.nsfgrfp.org/'>NSF</a> and the UC Berkeley Chancellor's Fellowship.
+Contact: <span class="font-weight-bold">mail AT escontrela.me</span>

 <span class="font-weight-bold">For undergrads:</span> if you're interested in mentorship / collaboration, please fill out <a href='https://forms.gle/XkMJHQWG7D9GNXtc9'>this google form</a>.